Nubro24/KSP_Starship-kOS-Interface/README.md

 ## Current State:
-- Ship landings/catches and Booster catches don't work in RSS
+- Ship landings/catches and Booster might be inconsistent
 - This fork is currently worked on by Nubro.

 ### Known Issues:
-- **Using the provided Craft Files you might have to change the Fuel levels back and forth one time in the VAB to prevent Fuel overload on first launch**
+- **Using the (old) provided Craft Files you might have to change the Fuel levels back and forth one time in the VAB to prevent Fuel overload on first launch**
-- ***Currently the Ship reentry will only work with beta3 Flap configs, otherwise the Ship might loose control at some point***
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
-- Booster/Ship krakens on contact with Chopsticks in RSS
+- Booster might land in front of the tower, due to differrent possible descent trajectories with KSP
     - **If your Booster lands beside/in front of the Tower, use [Frisk's fork](https://github.com/Frisk-33/KSP_Starship-kOS-Interface/tree/patch-1) for a potential patch (RSS only)**
 - SQD may not rotate away on Lift-Off (SLE bug I think)
 - Engines are engaged and gimballing during re-entry.
 This is important for the scripts to be able to read pitch commands.